Darko Dimitrov: Biography

 In 1999, Dimitrov released a compilation album, featuring music from various artists which he has produced.
 The album 100% Hits: The Best of Darko Dimitrov broke national sales records.

-His songs have participated in many notable pop music festivals such as Skopje Fest, MakFest, Ohrid Fest, Sunčane Skale and the Budva Music Festival in Montenegro, the FERAS Radio Festival in Serbia, Croatian Radio Festival, the Split Festival in Croatia, Dora Croatia, the Pamukkale Festival in Turkey, the Golden Stag in Romania, Kënga Magjike in Albania and the 2006 European Song Festival for Children with Special Needs, Junior Eurovision Song Contest 2011 and 2018.
+His songs have participated in many notable pop music festivals such as Skopje Fest, MakFest, Ohrid Fest, Sunčane Skale and the Budva Music Festival in Montenegro, the FERAS Radio Festival in Serbia, Croatian Radio Festival, the Split Festival in Croatia, Dora Croatia, the Pamukkale Festival in Turkey, the Golden Stag in Romania, Kënga Magjike in Albania and the 2006 European Song Festival for Children with Special Needs, Junior Eurovision Song Contest 2011, 2018, and 2023.

 Dimitrov produced and composed "Ninanajna", the Macedonian entry in the 2006 Eurovision Song Contest.
 The song was performed in both the Macedonian and English languages by Elena Risteska and placed 12th with 56 points, giving the nation its best result until 2019.
 He also wrote the song "Ne voliš je znam" which was performed by Marija Šerifović at the opening show of the Eurovision Song Contest 2008 in Belgrade.

 He again participated in the Eurovision Song Contest 2013 and 2014 as a co-writer and co-composer of Macedonian entries; "Pred da se razdeni" (Before the sunrise), performed by Esma Redžepova and Vlatko Lozanoski in 2013, and "To The Sky" performed by Tijana Dapčević in 2014.
 Both entries failed to qualify for the grand final.

 In 2015, Dimitrov arranged and produced the entry for Albania in the Eurovision Song Contest 2015, "I'm Alive", performed by Elhaida Dani, placing 17th with 34 points.

 In 2018 and 2019, Dimitrov co-wrote both North Macedonia's and Serbia's entries in the Eurovision Song Contest, including the song "Proud" which placed 7th overall in the 2019 contest, and gave North Macedonia its best result to date.

 Darko Dimitrov has won over 30 awards in the 'best producer', 'best composer' and 'best arranger' categories. and his songs won more than 100 awards.

 "Proud" won 1st place from jury on Eurovision Song Contest 2019 and 7th overall.

 He co-founded the M2 Productions record label along with Ivo Jankovski and worked with many productions in Europe.

 The songs he produced have more than 1 billion YouTube views in total.

 M2 Productions has organised several talent shows, from which several current Macedonian pop stars emerged.
-Among these include Elena Risteska, Lambe Alabakoski, Aleksandra Pileva, 4play, Emil Arsov, Tuna, Dimitar Andonovski and Bojana Atanasovska.
+Among these include Elena Risteska, Tuna, Lambe Alabakoski, Aleksandra Pileva, 4play, Emil Arsov, Dimitar Andonovski and Bojana Atanasovska.